V-Rajasekar/bhagavad-gita/Chapter-2/Verse-60.md

 The turbulent senses can take away a wise men. when the senses become pramathini (out of control) it make you weak not allow you to sleep.
 How you say you have mastered your senses ?
 1. when the object is not there in front of you, you dont grave for it.
 2. when your experiencing the sense object, you are enjoying it but the moment you need to stop you have the capacity to stop.
-3. After the sense contact is
+3. After the sense contact is over you dont linger with it.

+first withdraw from the sense object, which will help you not to grave for it.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5NDcwMDA2NiwtMTg4Nzc0OTI4MSwtMT
-IzMTAxNjIxN119
+eyJoaXN0b3J5IjpbNDYwNDU2OTM2LC0xODg3NzQ5MjgxLC0xMj
+MxMDE2MjE3XX0=
 -->